“Everyone aims at the same meaning, but many are the versions of the story.”

 —Sultan Süleyman the Magnificent

-Turhan’s mission was supposed to be simple: travel from the Ottoman capital to a Bulgarian village overseen by a rebellious magistrate, use his battle-enchantment to seize control of the minds of everyone in earshot, kill them, ride home.
-But the magistrate’s magical resources are greater than Turhan could have expected, and the rebellion is more vile than he could have imagined.
+Turhan’s mission was supposed to be simple: travel to the rural back end of Rumeli, confront a the rebellious magistrate of a certain village, use battle-enchantment to seize control of the minds of everyone in earshot, kill them, and ride home.
+But the magistrate’s own mind-controlling resources are greater than Turhan expected, and the rebellion is far more vile than he could have imagined.
 Also, there’s this witch.

-If they are to keep themselves alive and the town safe, Turhan and Elena must find reasons to cooperate.
+If Turhan and Elena are to keep themselves alive, Turhan and Elena must find reasons to cooperate.
 In the mean time, mind control will have to do.

 Ars Magica: How to tell a charming lie.